 South Coast AQMD

-The South Coast AQMD offers a Commercial Lawn & Garden Equipment Exchange offers rebates of up to 75% of the cost of a electric leaf blower.
+The South Coast AQMD offers a Commercial Lawn & Garden Equipment Exchange program with rebates of up to 85% of the cost of an electric leaf blower.
 Limited funding is available.
+For more information: AQMD Commercial Electric Lawn & Garden Equipment Exchange program flyer

 For Questions or to Report Violations